Clinton Engineer Works: Personnel

 From 1 April 1943, access to the Clinton Engineer Works was strictly controlled, with wire fences, guarded gates, and guards patrolling the perimeter.
 All employees had to sign a security declaration, the purpose of which was to make them aware of possible penalties under the Espionage Act of 1917.
 Noting the distillation facilities and their high energy consumption, "I thought they were making sour mash to drop on the Germans, get them all drunk," engineer Benjamin Bederson recalled, before realizing that the facilities were enriching nuclear isotopes.
 Mail was censored, and lie detectors were employed in security checks.
 Everyone was issued with a color-coded badge that restricted where they could go.
 Despite the security, the Clinton Engineer Works was penetrated by atomic spies George Koval and David Greenglass, who passed secrets to the Soviet Union.

 Occupational health and safety presented a challenge, because workers were handling a variety of toxic chemicals, using hazardous liquids and gases under high pressures, and working with high voltages, not to mention the largely unknown dangers presented by radioactivity and handling fissile materials.
 Accidents represented unacceptable numbers of work days lost, and a vigorous safety program was instituted.
 Since it did not matter where accidents occurred, this included safety off the job, in homes and in the schools.
 Safety indoctrination was included in job training, and safety training courses were held.
 Safety posters, manuals and films were distributed.
 In December 1945, the National Safety Council presented the Manhattan Project with the Award of Honor for Distinguished Service to Safety in recognition of its safety record.

 The Clinton Engineer Works also received an award of merit in the National Traffic Safety Contest.
 Many workers had to drive long distances over poorly built and inadequately maintained roads.
 There were 21 deaths from motor vehicles at the Clinton Engineer Works: two in 1943, nine in 1944, eight in 1945 and two in 1946.
 This represented a better road safety record than other towns of comparable size.
+Ebb Cade, a black man who worked for J. A. Jones as a cement mixer, was admitted to the Oak Ridge Hospital with multiple fractures resulting from an automobile accident.
+He was injected with plutonium to assess its effects on the human body.
+Bone samples were taken from his body, and 15 of his teeth were pulled.
+It was determined that plutonium was a bone seeker.